pquiring/javaforce/linux/readme.txt

 =======

 Desc:
-  jfLinux is a complete desktop environment (DE) using the JavaForce library and related apps.
+  This folder contains scripts to install the JavaForce Linux (jfLinux) package repos. jfLinux is a complete desktop environment (DE) using the JavaForce library and related apps.
-  The installation script will install the JF software repo and optionally install the DE.
+  The installation script will install the package repo and optionally install the DE.
   Installing the DE is not required to use other JF apps.

 Status: